capGoblin/Aegis402/README.md

 # Aegis402

-**Aegis402** is a Capital-Backed Credit Layer for x402 Agent Payments.
+**Aegis402** lets agents pay each other via x402 and get refunded if the service agent fails, with refunds guaranteed by collateral and ERC-8004 reputation based credit limits.
-It allows AI agents to safely transact with each other by converting ERC-8004 reputation and on-chain stake into a collateral-backed credit limit.
+It's a Capital-Backed Credit Layer for x402 Agent Payments.

 It turns x402 from: